LukeGrahamLandry/franca/devlog.md

 - wasm abi scalar_struct asserting on zero sized type in ffi_c.fr. added a .ssa test and i also don't match clang on native targets. strip those out at the very beginning since all targets agree.
+- c
+  - no special tokens for builtins
+  - finished has_builtin. trying to match gcc/clang but they're inconsistant :(

 ## (Feb 23)